Keep curiosity alive 〰️

 Enter the tutor-to-teacher pipeline.
 Here’s how it works:

-2. Students reach ambitions learning goals (every hour of tutoring results in significant increases in both reading and writing skills).
+Students reach ambitious learning goals (every hour of tutoring results in significant increases in both reading and writing skills).

-3. Repeat.
-After hundreds of hours tutoring, these professional are well-equipped to confidently enter the classroom, filling the gaps that have been created by decades of teacher shortages.
+Repeat.
+After hundreds of hours tutoring, these professionals are well-equipped to confidently enter the classroom, filling the gaps that have been created by decades of teacher shortages.

 Training in which teachers have the opportunity to apply their learned knowledge and skills under expert guidance produced the largest growth in teacher knowledge.(6)